Budibase/website/content/legal/templates/legal-case-management-template/index.md

 Every legal department has unique processes.
 As such, case management tools must offer high levels of customization.
 To deliver ROI, case management software should fully match your existing workflows.

-## Our case management template
+## Our legal case management template

-Our case management template is a fully deployable solution, with total scope for customization.
+Our legal case management template is a fully deployable solution, with total scope for customization.
 Use our leading open-source, low-code platform to tailor our template to your specific needs.

 Out of the box, our template offers: